civiform/docs/docs/it-manual/sre-playbook/terraform-deploy-system.md

 # Terraform deploy system

+Terraform - is an infrastructure as code tool that lets you define both cloud and on-prem resources in human-readable configuration files that you can version, reuse, and share.
+Civiform provides Terraform configuration files that allow to deploy Civiform on Azure and AWS.
+Knowledge of Terraform is not required to run them but here is the high-level [Terraform overview](https://www.terraform.io/intro) nevertheless.

 ## Setup

 ### Outside configuration
 You will need couple of values that are configured outside of Civiform before you start the setup.
+Some of the steps are optional meaning that you can bring up staging environment and get app working, but they need to be completed for production setup.
-- [ ] Admin auth client_id, client_secret, and discovery_uri.
+- [ ] (Optional) Admin auth client_id, client_secret, and discovery_uri.
 See [setting up Azure AD for an example](#setting-up-azure-ad)
-- [ ] Applicant auth client_id, client_secret, and discovery_uri.
+- [ ] (Optional) Applicant auth client_id, client_secret, and discovery_uri.
 See setting up the [Authentication Providers](../../contributor-guide/developer-guide/authentication-providers.md)
-- [ ] Domain name for your deployment
+- [ ] Domain name for your deployment.
+For example `civiform.mycity.gov`
 - [ ] (AWS) ARN of an SSL certificate for load balancer.
 See [requesting AWS certificate](#requesting-aws-certificate)

 ### Steps to run